 Basis weight of paper

 The different stock types are bond, text, tag, index, Bristol, and cover stock paper.
-In the paper weight conversion table below, you can see their estimated common basis weights in pounds and equivalent weights in grammage.
+The paper weight conversion table below shows their estimated common basis weights in pounds and equivalent weights in grammage.
 Additionally, in the first row, you can find their corresponding basic sheet sizes.

 For example, from the table above, we can see a 20 lb bond stock paper, a 50 lb text stock paper, and a 75 gsm paper, when cut to the same size, will have approximately the same weight.

 Now that we know what grammage and basis weight is, let us now learn how to calculate the paper weight.

 How do you calculate paper weight?

 Since grammage is a unit of weight per unit of area, we have to multiply the paper's area by its grammage to find the paper sheet's weight.
 And since the area of a rectangular paper sheet is simply the product of its length and width, we can then formulate the equation for the weight of a paper sheet as follows:

 - — Length of the sheet of paper;

 - — Width of the sheet of paper; and